fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/pre-install/sign-up-as-a-seller.md

    ![Connect to BigCommerce pop up](images/bc-connectplatform.png)

-2. Click "Log in" and log into your BigCommerce account.
+2. Click **Log in** and log into your BigCommerce account.
-   **Note**: You need BigCommerce Store Owner access to do this.
+   > NOTE: You need BigCommerce Store Owner access to do this.

    ![BigCommerce Login](images/big22.png)